-The Yorke and Mid North region's water infrastructure is ageing, causing old water pipes to repeatedly burst, damaging surrounding assets such as roads.284, 285,286,287, Some areas also have issues with capacity, pressure and limited supply of water to residents and businesses, causing reduced liveability and productivity issues.
+The Yorke and Mid North region's water infrastructure is ageing, causing old water pipes to repeatedly burst, damaging surrounding assets such as roads.^{285, 286,287,288}.
+Some areas also have issues with capacity, pressure and limited supply of water to residents and businesses, causing reduced liveability and productivity issues.289

-The region is also undergoing social and economic growth.
-More people are relocating to areas such as the Clare Valley, and existing infrastructure is struggling to meet demand.
-The agriculture, horticulture, renewables and mining industries are also expanding and demand more water.
-The region has identified the need for new and alternative water sources such as increased bore and recycled water, or introduction of desalinated water to accommodate demand.
+The region is also undergoing social and economic growth.290 More people are relocating to areas such as the Clare Valley, and existing infrastructure is struggling to meet demand.
+The agriculture, horticulture, renewables and mining industries are also expanding and demand more water.291 The region has identified the need for new and alternative water sources such as increased bore and recycled water, or introduction of desalinated water to accommodate demand.292

-Climate change and risk of drought also puts the primary supply of water from the Murray River at risk.
-To mitigate this, communities have identified the need for increased storage opportunities, water recycling systems, water efficient infrastructure and diversified water sources to improve efficiency, reliability and security of water supplies across the region.
+Climate change and risk of drought also puts the primary supply of water from the Murray River at risk.293 To mitigate this, communities have identified the need for increased storage opportunities, water recycling systems, water efficient infrastructure and diversified water sources to improve efficiency, reliability and security of water supplies across the region.

-River Murray water supplies residential use in most of the major towns in the region, as well meeting the demand for water for industrial, agricultural and commercial uses.
+River Murray water supplies residential use in most of the major towns in the region, as well as meeting the demand for water for industrial, agricultural and commercial uses.294 decrease because of climate change.295 of water demand is for non-residential purposes.296

-The Bureau of Meteorology says average rainfall in the Murray Darling Basin is projected to decrease because of climate change.
+The Bureau of Meteorology says average rainfall in the Murray Darling Basin is projected to